zix99/rare/docs/usage/expressions.md

 If ommitted or "cache": The first seen date will determine the format for all dates going forward (faster)

-If "auto":   The date format will always be auto-detected each time.
+If "auto": The date format will be auto-detected with each parse.
 This can be used if the date could be in different formats (slower)

 ##### Timezones